The Cost of Life Insurance By Policy Type. Ranked From Least to Most Expensive

 Sample Rates For Average Life Insurance Cost

-The following rates are based on averages for a 40-year-old male with average health, non-smoker, for $100,000 of coverage.
+- Rates are based on averages for a 40-year-old male

 Term life insurance is the most basic policy type.
 It provides coverage for insureds over the course of a specified term, usually 10, 20, or 30 years.
 Sometimes called “pure insurance,” it doesn’t carry any bells and whistles like many permanent policies.
 This makes it the most affordable option, for those looking to get coverage.

 - Does not build cash value

 Universal life insurance is for people who want permanent life insurance, but don’t want to pay too much in terms of premium.
 Your premium covers both your insurance policy and a portion of it defers into a cash value.
 As a result, this cash value grows over the course of the policy’s lifespan.
 These premiums rise steadily as the policy matures and that cash value helps offset those costs.

 Indexed universal life insurance takes the principles of a universal life policy’s cash value component, but instead invests that cash value into indexed funds.
 These indexed funds are similar to mutual funds, and the money grows in a similar fashion.
 But there’s also a cap on how much a policy can gain and lose from these funds.

 Variable universal life insurance policies, on the other hand, are even more volatile/risky versions of an indexed universal policy.
 Instead of indexed funds, part of the premiums go in the stock market as an investment, and there are no limits on what the insured can gain or lose.
 As with anything associated with the stock market, this is a risky investment in terms of life insurance.